carpool-and-go/carpool-and-go.github.io/docs/index.md

 ## Project Goals
 Our goal with this project is to take in what we have learned over the course of the semester to create a functioning meteor application that reflects the teachings as well as the creative freedoms we get to choose while creating this project.
 By working together in a team environment, we aim to gain experience as well as further our practice in web design.
 Also, by creating a mockup for a service in an attempt to combat a real world problem, we hope to be able to translate this problem solving into other scenarios in real world applications.

-## Touring the Interface
-As we progress and further develop the website application, we will be showing the different aspects of our website and pages here.
-This is where the final product and how to navigate through the website will go.
-Currently there is nothing yet, but stay tuned!

-    Pages (WIP) //this will be describing what users see when they first enter the website, how to create an account, what can they do after, etc.

 ## What the System Should Eventually Provide
 What this system should eventually provide is a website service that allows University of Hawaii at Manoa students and staff the ability to have access to get to school with having less cars needed to traverse the roads.
 Users who log in can either look to offer rides, or search for possible drivers that they can catch a ride with to campus.
 By offering this service, we hope to do our part to help against the rising gas prices and heavy traffic near the University.